-Jack Fader is eager to begin his career in education at Christ School, with the backdrop of western North Carolina providing ample opportunities to pursue his loves for golf and fishing.
+Jack Fader began his career in education at Christ School in 2019 as an English, History, and World Languages teacher, with the backdrop of western North Carolina providing ample opportunities to pursue his loves for golf and fishing.

 Mr. Fader graduated from Vanderbilt University in 2019 with a B.A. in History.
 He played for the Nashville university's club lacrosse team and was a sports reporter for Vanderbilt's school newspaper.
 He is fluent in Spanish and both of Mr. Fader's parents are educators.
 Mr. Fader's father, Mark, is Headmaster of The Williams School, a coeducational day school for students in grades 6-12 in New London, Conn.

-Brent Harris was voted Christ School's 2018-19 Teacher of the Year, following just his second year with the faculty.
+Brent Harris has quickly made his presence felt in the Christ School community.
+He was voted our 2018-19 Teacher of the Year following just his second year with the faculty.

 During his doctoral work in Astrochemistry at the University of Virginia, where he received his Ph.
 D in 2014, Dr. Harris was a National Science Foundation Fellow.
 For four years after that, Dr. Harris employed his research as a principal investigator, commercializing and inventing new instrumentation for chemical sensing.
 As a result of his entrepreneurial and technical experience, Dr. Harris served as an expert reviewer for the National Science Foundation engineering directorate.

-Longtime Asheville resident Lisbeth Harrison is new to the Christ School College Guidance Office for the 2019-20 school year.
-As Office Manager, she will be working closely with Director Kirk Blackard and Assistant Director Alyssa Belcher.
+Longtime Asheville resident Lisbeth Harrison joined the Christ School College Guidance Office in 2019.
+As Office Manager, she works closely with Director Kirk Blackard and Assistant Director Alyssa Belcher.

-Ms. Harrison comes to Christ School after 23 at Carolina Day School where she was a teachers assistant and also worked in the Advancement and Admission offices.
+Ms. Harrison came to Christ School after 23 years at Carolina Day School where she was a teachers assistant and also worked in the Advancement and Admission offices.

 Outside of work, Ms. Harrison likes to travel, work in her garden, hike, read, and spend time with her family.
 She is involved in the French Broad River Garden Club and serves on the hospitality team at St. Eugene's Catholic Church.
 Ms. Harrison has lived in Asheville since 1975 and has three sons.

-Drew Hyche '94 is a proud Christ School alumnus with more than a decade of experience who serves Greenies as their Dean of Students.
+Drew Hyche '94 is a proud Christ School alumnus with more than a decade of experience in the school community.
+His present role is Dean of Students.

 Currently, he is head coach of the Little Greenies basketball team (8th & 9th grade team).
 Mr. Hyche also serves as one of the Administrators on Duty and as one of the advisors to Form VI (12th grade).
-He and his wife, Mary Kinsey, live on campus in the Marigold House with their two children, Harper and Burns.
+He and his wife, Mary Kinsey, live on campus with their two children, Harper and Burns.